Nurse Burnout: What Is It and What Can We Do About It?

 Advocate for yourself and explore other career options if necessary.
 Most importantly, take the compassion and empathy you give to strangers and turn it inwards.
 Our jobs are not easy, so feeling emotionally or physically taxed by your role does not make you weak.
 It makes you human.

-See what we’re doing here at Trusted to fight nurse burnout by simplifying and improving the travel nurse experience.
+See what we’re doing here at Trusted to fight nurse burnout by visiting our mental health resources.